Debabrata-Barui/Debabrata-Barui/README.md

 - 👋 Hi Guys, My name is  Debabrata Barui.
-I am SAP ABAP Developer.
-I have 6 months Training in SAP ERP-ABAP Programing from "The-Interface Pvt Ltd" institute in kolkata.
+I am a DevOps Engineer.

-- 🌱Currently I am working in maventic company.
-It is a SAP software development company and I joint here as a trainee for 6 months.
-After completing my 6 months training I will be a permanent developer in this company and i would like to become a professional developer in this field.
+- 🌱Currently I am working at Maventic company.
+It is an SAP software development company and I joined here as a trainee for 6 months.
+After completing my 6 months of training I will be a permanent developer in this company and I would like to become a professional developer in this field.

-- 👀  I want to learn everything about sap software development and In future I want to achieve a big position in reputed company like google, microsoft.
+- 👀 I want to achieve a big position in a reputed company like Google or Microsoft.

 - 📄 https://cutt.ly/AUbr4BE
 ️